 The Educational Theatre Association's Volunteer of the Year Award recognizes individuals who support the Association through exceptional volunteer efforts.

-The International Thespian Society Spirit of Thespis Award recognizes up to three schools that when faced with a serious challenge demonstrated grace under pressure.
+The International Thespian Society Spirit of Thespis Award recognizes up to three schools or individuals that when faced with a serious challenge demonstrated grace under pressure.

 Please contact firstname.lastname@example.org with any questions.